We live busy lives and our senses are bombarded, and even those who seek on a daily basis often find themselves out of balance.

 Pranayama guides through postures as breath guides meditation.

-Taking time out to visit a meditation center is a wonderful opportunity to dive deeper into your practice, learn meditation techniques and find deep rest and rejuvenation.
+Taking time out to visit a meditation center is a wonderful opportunity to dive deeper into your practice, learn meditation techniques and find deep rest and rejuvenation, to discover the complete wellness benefits involved.

-Yoga meditation retreats generally offer two sessions of yoga and meditation per day- one in the morning which tends to be more dynamic and energising, and one in the late afternoon or early evening that is more gentle and therapeutic in nature.
+On offer will usually be two sessions of yoga and meditation per day- one in the morning which tends to be more dynamic and energising, and one in the late afternoon or early evening that is more gentle and therapeutic in nature.

 There may also be workshops throughout the day that cover topics such as mindfulness, yoga philosophy and meditation techniques.

-A meditation yoga vacation program offers plenty of down time to explore and enjoy.
+A meditation retreat program offers plenty of down time to explore and enjoy.

 Maybe you will practice your meditation techniques and move more to mindfulness.